A STRATEGY YOU CAN TEACH. PROGRESS YOU CAN SEE.

 Modelling: thinking out loud, guiding without doing it for them

-Educational e-sport: short, readable, fair
+Educational esport: short, readable, fair

-Match rhythmAn OBAN match follows the rhythm of an American-football “drive”: team planning → execution in a clear time window → reset and captain rotation.
+Match rhythmAn OBAN match follows the rhythm of an American football drive: plan the action as a team → execute within a clear time window → reset and rotate the captain.

-- Adjustable formats (e.g. 4×8’/12’ per round, x rounds per session).
+- Flexible formats (e.g. 4×8’/12’ per match, x matches per session).

 - Tempo that is readable on stream and manageable in class.